-A guest post by Philip Orbanes, author of Monopoly, Money, and You:
+Guest post by Philip Orbanes, author of Monopoly, Money, and You.

 Many think these colorful, boldly-denominated bills are trivial, but they are priceless.
 Why?
 Grasp the lessons of making (and losing) money while playing Monopoly and youll sharpened your ability to turn a profit in real life (and avoid some dumb investing mistakes).

 My new book, Monopoly Money, and You, is the product of observing the best Monopoly players in the world for over thirty years and learning how they profit from the games secrets of success, both on and off the board.